Paul Goldschmidt Player Props: Cardinals vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff ranks 25th in MLB with a collective 7.8 strikeouts per nine innings.
+- The pitching staff for the Tigers has a collective 7.8 K/9, the fifth-worst in the league.

-- The Tigers have a 4.51 team ERA that ranks 18th among all MLB pitching staffs.
+- The Tigers have a 4.51 team ERA that ranks 18th across all MLB pitching staffs.

-- Tigers pitchers combine to rank 23rd in baseball in home runs surrendered (44 total, 1.4 per game).
+- Tigers pitchers combine to allow 46 total home runs at a rate of 1.4 per game (to rank 24th in the league).

-- Turnbull makes the start for the Tigers, his seventh of the season.
-He is 1-4 with a 6.84 ERA and 18 strikeouts through 26 1/3 innings pitched.
+- Faedo will take the mound to start for the Tigers, his first of the season.

-- His most recent appearance was on Sunday against the Baltimore Orioles, when the righty went four innings, surrendering two earned runs while giving up five hits.

-- In six games this season, the 30-year-old has a 6.84 ERA and 6.2 strikeouts per nine innings, while allowing a batting average of .283 to opposing batters.
+- It's the season debut and his first appearance in more than a year for the 27-year-old right-hander.

 © 2023 Data Skrive.
 All rights reserved.